PayString/rfcs/payid/src/spec/payid-protocol.md

 ### Header Cache-Control
   PayID server MUST include the `Cache-Control` header with the max-age limit of 0.
 The intermediate hops or PayID client MUST not cache the responses.

+# Extensibility

+## Payload Extensibility
+  PayID protocol supports extensibility in the payload, according to the specific format.

+  Regardless of the format, additional content MUST NOT be present if it needs to be understood by the receiver in order to correctly interpret the payload according to the specified PayID-Version header.
+Thus, clients MUST be prepared to handle or safely ignore any content not specifically defined in the version of the payload specified by the PayID-version header.

+## Header Field Extensibility
+  PayID protocol defines semantics around certain HTTP request and response headers.
+Services that support a version of PayID protocol conform to the processing requirements for the headers defined by this specification for that version.

+  Individual services MAY define custom headers.
+These headers MUST NOT begin with PayID.
+Custom headers SHOULD be optional when making requests to the service.
+A service MUST NOT require the PayID client to understand custom headers to accurately interpret the response.

+## Format Extensibility
+  A PayID service MUST support JSON format as described above and MAY support additional formats response bodies.

 # Basic PayID Protocol
   Basic PayID protocol is used to request payment account(s) information resource identified by a PayID URI from a PayID-enabled service provider identified by a PayID URL using HTTP over secure transport.
 When successful, PayID protocol always returns the JSON representation of payment account(s) information resource along with optional metadata.
 This information can be used for any purposes outside the scope of this document.